-Did you know that it is particularly important for baristas that the coffee they brew is perfectly roasted?
+Did you know that it is particularly important for baristas to ensure that the coffee they brew is perfectly roasted?

 Most importantly, how does roasting affect the taste of coffee?
 This is what I will be talking to you about today.